 This prompts the question of whether the prophylaxis vs cohabitation debate can be mapped onto the left-right political spectrum.
 You’d be forgiven for thinking that they can, given the high-profile street protests against lockdown by right-wing libertarians and the threat of rebellion against lockdown policy by members of the parliamentary Tory Party.
 Cambridge academic David Runciman agrees, on the basis that ‘right’ means freedom from active government and ‘left’ means state intervention (Runciman, 2020).
 So does Guardian journalist Polly Toynbee, for basically the same reasons (Toynbee, 2020).
 Thus the right supposedly lines up in favour of cohabitation because it doesn’t want to tell people what to do, while prophylaxis is the natural domain of the left because it involves turning the state’s firepower on the crisis.

 This is plain wrong.
 One problem with Runciman and Toynbee’s scheme is that there is no natural affinity between the right-wing and freedom, nor between the left-wing and an overweaning state.
-There is a statist right which runs from strengthening the forces of law and order and building more prisons to fascism, and a libertarian left which argues for an enabling state supporting free individuals and communities.
+Let's not forget that there is a statist right which runs from strengthening the forces of law and order and building more prisons, to fascism, and a libertarian left which argues for an enabling state supporting free individuals and communities.
 Second and more important, as we saw above, the cohabitation approach, if it were to avoid huge numbers of deaths, would require massive state investment in the health service - exactly the sort of action Runciman rightly associates with the left.

 Prophylaxis and surveillance